-- Warm/hot washes are good, but do not go above 120 degrees (it could damage the PUL, or waterproof layer, on your diaper and wear out the elastics faster)
+- Warm/hot washes are good, but super hot cycles (like sanitation) could damage the PUL on your diapers and wear out the elastics faster

 - Use a quality detergent that can handle human waste (this means no homemade laundry soaps–sorry, they just will not clean off waste the way a true detergent will)

 - Use an appropriate amount of water–not too much, not too little.